A Semi-supervised CART Model for Covariate Shift: Domain adaptive CART (DA-CART)

-We propose the domain adaptive CART model, which comprises of three main steps: \begin{enumerate} \item Select predictive variables $X_p$ in the outcome model. \item Fit the importance weight model using the variables selected in step 1. \item Construct the DA-CART using the importance weights from step 2. \end{enumerate} The DA-CART is a weighted CART; we have named it a domain-adaptive CART since the importance weight is a term from domain adaptation.
+We propose the domain adaptive CART model, which comprises of three main steps: \begin{enumerate} \item Select predictive variables $X_p$ in the outcome prediction model. \item Fit the selection model using the variables selected in step 1. \item Construct the DA-CART using the importance weights from step 2. \end{enumerate} The DA-CART is a semi-supervised CART since no outcomes are observed in the target domain.

-We analyze the global importance of variables from the source domain to determine which ones should be incorporated into the importance weight model.
-Based on \citep{brookhart2006variable}, it is advantageous to include prediction-specific variables when building the importance weight model.
-These variables are not directly linked to the importance weight but are associated with the outcome prediction model.
+In step one, we analyze the global importance of variables from the source domain to determine which ones should be incorporated into the selection model, which is used to estimate importance weights.
+Based on \citet{brookhart2006variable}, it is advantageous to include prediction-specific variables when building the selection model.
+These variables are not directly linked to the selection model but are associated with the outcome prediction model.
 Their inclusion can improve the accuracy of estimating the probability of being in the target set without introducing bias.
-On the other hand, incorporating weight-specific variables, which are related to the importance weight but not the outcome model, can reduce the precision of the probability estimate of being in the target set without reducing bias.
-In smaller studies, including variables strongly associated with the importance weight but weakly related to the outcome model may lead to a more significant prediction error.
+On the other hand, incorporating weight-specific variables, which are related to the selection model but not the outcome prediction model, can reduce the precision of the probability estimate of being in the target set without reducing bias.
+In smaller studies, including variables strongly associated with the selection model but weakly related to the outcome prediction model may lead to a more significant prediction error \citep{brookhart2006variable}.

-To select variables for the importance weight model, we start by creating a CART model $\textbf{M1} = \text{CART}(\mathcal{D}_s)$ on the source domain.
-We define the global importance $V_i$ for $i = 1, \dots, p$, and variables with larger $V_i$ are included in the weight importance model.
+To select variables for the selection model, we start by creating a CART model $\textbf{M1} = \text{CART}(\mathcal{D}_s)$ on the source domain.
+We define the global importance $V_i$ for $i = 1, \dots, p$, and variables with larger $V_i$ are included in the selection model.
 The gain method is widely used as the basis for variable selection and applied in our studies.
 It measures the total reduction in prediction error or impurity resulting from all splits made for a given variable \citep{sandri2008bias, huynh2010inferring}.
 Alternative methods include split count, increase in prediction error after permutation \citep{lundberg2018consistent}, and SHAP values \citep{lundberg2018consistent, lundberg2020local}.
-Variable selection methods are sensitive to sampling distribution to varying degrees.
-Applying multiple variable selection methods is advisable to get comprehensive insights into predictive variables.